prathamc25/whisper-speculative-decoding/README.md

 This repository implements Speculative Decoding for OpenAI's Whisper model.
 By using a smaller "draft" model (e.g., `whisper-tiny`) to preview tokens and a larger "main" model (e.g., `whisper-large-v2`) to verify them, this project achieves significant latency reductions while maintaining the exact same Word Error Rate (WER) as the large model.

+**Technical Note: Why Whisper Large-V2?**
+This project intentionally uses `openai/whisper-large-v2` as the main model instead of the newer `large-v3`.

+**Reason:** Architectural Compatibility.
+ `Whisper-large-v3` introduces significant changes to the feature extractor (128 Mel frequency bins vs. 80 in V2) and the tokenizer.
+Most available high-quality draft models (such as `distil-large-v2` or standard `tiny`/`base` checkpoints) are trained on the V2 architecture.
+Mixing V3 as a main model with V2-based draft models causes encoder-decoder feature mismatches and tokenizer conflicts, leading to runtime errors or degraded performance.
+Using `large-v2` ensures seamless compatibility with the widest range of draft models.

 ## Key Results

 | Model Configuration | Draft Model | Speedup | WER |